OpenAstronomy/GSoC/application.md

 project in 2007, ChiantiPy in 2010, SunPy and Astropy in 2011 and finally Julia Astro in 2012.

-Since 2013 SunPy and Astropy have been participating on GSoC under the Python Software Foundation umbrella.
-David Perez-Suarez and Stuart Mumford for SunPy along with Erik Tollerud and Thomas Robitaille for Astropy, have been sub-organizations admins since 2013.
+SunPy and Astropy have been participating on GSoC under the Python Software Foundation umbrella.
+David PS., Stuart M., Erik T. and Thomas R. have been sub-organizations admins since 2013.

-[585/500]
+[495/500]